nwaywood/react-fullstack-template/README.md

 `nodemon server/app.js`

-and the devServer will proxy api calls to the backend express server
+and the devServer will proxy api calls to the backend express server... magic!

 ## Deployment

 ```
 npm run build          # compile project into /dist folder
 ```

 then you can serve the production app with